xiongma/roberta-wwm-base-distill/README.md

 ## Model Download

-I just BaiduYun to down this model, this link is below.
+I just support BaiduYun to down this model, this link is below.

 | Model                                 | BaiduYun                                                      |
 |:-------------------------------------:|:-------------------------------------------------------------:|